It’s blockbuster week as Melbourne hosts the Formula One Grand Prix, the AFL season opener and the NRL all at the same time.

 Melbourne’s theatre scene is one of the best in the country and includes everything from major theatrical productions to late-night cabaret shows.

-Melbourne is a multi-cultural city and this is reflected in its colourful neighbourhoods and dining precincts, from the Italian-influenced Lygon Street in Carlton, to the oriental cuisine of Chinatown and Victoria Street in Richmond, or Coburg’s Middle Eastern eateries.
+Melbourne is a multi-cultural city and this is reflected in its colourful neighbourhoods and dining precincts, from the Italian-influenced Lygon Street in Carlton, to the oriental cuisine of Chinatown and Victoria Street in Richmond.

-Great shopping can be enjoyed in Melbourne’s city centre or by taking a short tram ride to Chapel St at South Yarra or DFO Docklands.
-You’ll also find large shopping centres further out in the suburbs.
+No trip to Melbourne is complete without a bit of retail therapy.
+Great shopping can be enjoyed in Melbourne’s city centre or by taking a short tram ride to Chapel St at South Yarra, and nearby Greville Street.

 When you’re not trackside, take the time to explore these iconic Melbourne neighbourhoods.